base-org/web/apps/base-docs/docs/building-with-base/guides/onchain-generative-nfts.md

 }
 ```

-Test this function independently and make sure that if you paste the content inside a set of `<svg>` tags, it renders as expected!
+Test this function independently and make sure that if you paste the content inside a set of `<SVG>` tags, it renders as expected!

 ### Calling SeaRenderer

-Return to `SvgRenderer.sol`.
+Return to `SVGRenderer.sol`.
 Add an `interface` for the `SeaRenderer`.
 All of your renderer contracts will have a function called `render` that either takes a `uint _tokenId`, or no arguments, and returns a string.
 Because of this, you can use a single interface for all the render contracts:

 ```solidity
 interface ISVGPartRenderer {